-The Investment Advisory Agreement may be terminated on one month's written notice by the ACD or the Investment Adviser.
-Notwithstanding this, the ACD may terminate the Investment Advisory Agreement with immediate effect if it is in the interests of the shareholders.
+The Investment Advisory Agreement may be terminated on 30 days written notice by the ACD or the Investment Adviser.
+Notwithstanding this, the ACD may terminate the Investment Advisory Agreement with immediate effect if it is in the interests of the Shareholders.